An assortment of vital survival items including a flashlight, water, medication, and other essentials, key for bartering during crisis situations.

 ✔️ Universal Demand Across All Demographics

 Make sure to have items everyone can use, regardless of race, culture, or circumstance.
-Necessities such basic supplies such as food, water, hygiene items, and medical supplies will attract the attention of many people, guaranteeing that there will always be something valuable to trade when needed.
+Basic supplies such as food, water, hygiene items, and medical supplies will attract the attention of many people, guaranteeing that there will always be something valuable to trade when needed.

 ✔️ Storage Conditions and Space Considerations